Today's sunset is at 7:10 p.m. All preserves close at sunset.

 A few sparrow species, notably the dark-eyed junco and American tree sparrow, are winter-only residents of northern Illinois and, as a result, are often sought out by bird-watchers.
 The rusty-colored tree sparrow is commonly seen feeding on the ground in snow-covered fields, while the usually gray-plumed junco is a forest bird seen among the trees, the Cornell Lab of Ornithology reports.

-Waterfowl is also a popular attraction for winter birders, said Chris Gutmann, facility supervisor for the Forest Preserve District’s Isle a la Cache Museum.
+Waterfowl is also a popular attraction for winter birders, said Chris Gutmann, facility supervisor for the Forest Preserve District’s Four Rivers Environmental Education Center.
 During this time of year, our area is home to an abundance of water bird species beyond the always-present Canada geese.

 Among the waterfowl to keep an eye out for are mergansers, common goldeneyes, buffleheads and scaups, Gutmann said.
 An added bonus is that winter is courting time for some kinds of waterfowl, which means their colors are brighter and more eye-catching.